RendalPhoenix/OSRS_Scraping/README.md

 # OSRS_Scraping
-These are the scripts for scripting open source research software repositories.
+These are the scripts for scraping open source research software repositories.